Henry rifle: History

 The original Henry rifle was a sixteen-shot .44 caliber rimfire breech-loading lever-action rifle, patented by Benjamin Tyler Henry in 1860 after three years of design work.
 The Henry was an improved version of the earlier Volition, and later Volcanic.
 The Henry used copper (later brass) rimfire cartridges with a 216 grain (14.0 gram, 0.490 ounce) bullet over 25 grains (1.6 g, 0.056 oz.) of black powder.

-900 rifles were manufactured between summer and October 1862.
-At Vicksburg, Edward Downs of the 20th Ohio Volunteer Infantry Regiment and a noted sharpshooter, bought a Henry rifle from his own funds for $65 from a steamboat captain just prior to the Vicksburg battle.
+Nine hundred rifles were manufactured between summer and October 1862.
+At Vicksburg, Lorain Ruggles of Company H, 20th Ohio Volunteer Infantry Regiment and a noted sharpshooter, bought a Henry rifle from his own funds for $65 from a steamboat captain just prior to the Vicksburg campaign.
 Production peaked at 290 per month by 1864, bringing the total to 8,000.
 By the time the run ended in 1866, approximately 14,000 units had been manufactured.

 For an American Civil War soldier, owning a Henry rifle was a point of pride.
 Just 1,731 of the standard rifles were purchased by the government during the war.
 The Commonwealth of Kentucky purchased a further 50.
 Over 10,000 of the rifles saw service in the war; a great number were purchased privately by soldiers.
 The relative fragility of Henrys compared to Spencers hampered their official acceptance.
 Another weak point for the Henry was that it could not be equipped with a bayonet.
 Many infantry soldiers purchased Henrys with their reenlistment bounties of 1864.
 Most of these units were associated with Sherman's Western troops.
+Only a very small number of original 1860 Henry rifles are known to have been produced with special hardware such as lugs for mounting sword bayonet, making such examples exceptionally rare, and because the rifle’s design lacked a fore‑end and had an exposed magazine tube, adding a bayonet mount required non‑standard factory work, which explains why only a handful of such rifles are known today.